Priyankabehura1718/Priyankabehura1718/README.md

 ## 🧠 Profile

-Aspiring Full-Stack Developer with a strong foundation in Data Structures & Algorithms and MERN stack technologies.
+Aspiring Full-Stack Developer with a strong foundation in Data Structures & Algorithms.
 Skilled in building responsive and scalable web applications while emphasizing clean code, performance, and security best practices.
 ---

 ## 💼 Experience